-(23) Staff intending to take Family and Domestic Violence leave must comply with the below notice requirements:

-a. the notice should be given to the University as soon as practicable (may be a time after the leave has commenced); and b. the notice must advice the University of the period or expected period of leave

-(24) Staff may be required to produce evidence to support the need for leave such as a medical certificate, a document issued by the Police, a court, a Family and Domestic Violence support service, lawyer or counselling professional, or a statutory declaration.

-(25) The manager or People & Culture may need to discuss this evidence with Legal Services should this be required.
+- (22) Staff intending to take Family and Domestic Violence leave must: - a. the notice should be given to the University as soon as practicable (may be a time after the leave has commenced); and - b. the notice must include information about the length of leave timeframe. - (23) Staff may be required to produce evidence to support the need for leave such as a medical certificate, a document issued by the Police, a court, a Family and Domestic Violence support service, lawyer or counselling professional, or a statutory declaration. - (24) The manager or People & Culture may need to discuss this evidence with Legal Services should this be required but steps will be taken to provide the staff member with confidentiality.